-Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) this teaching practice (time, day, part of routine) work on this teaching practice with (specific children) I will: (describe exactly what you will do if you are implementing this teaching practice) to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE ollect Data How will you know when you have met your goal?
+Goal (based on a selected teaching practice) IN PROGESS YES The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (spec ific children) I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
 (Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
 (Will you record how often you used the practice What you did?
-How the children responded?) know when you have met your goal?
-(Remember to focus on implementation of the teaching practice) Il you collect about implementation of this teaching practice?
-(Will you record how often you used the , ?
+How the children responded?)

-Lesson 1 ect Reflect on personal experiences and feelings when caring for a young child who is dis persistent challenging behavior splaying □ V □ F □ V □ F Watch all Lesson 1 videos Write down the names of two people who can be part of your support system for hand challenging behavior Read the Ideas for Self Nurturing handout Write down two things you can do to nurture yourself on a regular basis.
-Review the "Hot Buttons" lesson and review the strategies for regulating your emotion behavior pushes your buttons Read and complete the Putting It All Together: Problem Solving Action Plan handout ck and Do Complete the Knowledge Check Download and print the Action Plan form Lesson 2 ect On the words that come to mind when you think of a child with challenging behavior o difficult day On the feelings that come up when you read this list Reframe your thinking to find the strengths in this child/behavior n a 'n Watch all Lesson 2 videos Complete the Acting Out and Withdrawing Behaviors handout ck and Do Complete the Knowledge Check Lesson 3 ect On your thinking about challenging behavior On your own emotional responses to challenging behavior Watch all Lesson 3 videos Consider factors that affect a child's behavior and factors that support appropriate social-emotional development Consider the possible reasons for a behavior Consider effectiveness of past intervention Complete the What is My Perspective handout Consider the perspective of a child in your care on 3 continued
+Lesson 1 Ref lect Reflect on personal experiences and feelings when caring for a young child who is persistent challenging behavior displaying Lea Watch all Lesson 1 videos Write down the names of two people who can be part of your support system for he challenging behavior Read the Ideas for Self Nurturing handout Write down two things you can do to nurture yourself on a regular basis.
+Review the "Hot Buttons" lesson and review the strategies for regulating your emot behavior pushes your buttons Read and complete the Putting It All Together: Problem Solving Action Plan handou ions when Che eck and Do Complete the Knowledge Check Download and print the Action Plan form Lesson 2 Ref lect On the words that come to mind when you think of a child with challenging behavior difficult day On the feelings that come up when you read this list Reframe your thinking to find the strengths in this child/behavior or on a Lea rn Watch all Lesson 2 videos Complete the Acting Out and Withdrawing Behaviors handout Che eck and Do Complete the Knowledge Check Lesson 3 Ref lect On your thinking about challenging behavior On your own emotional responses to challenging behavior Lea Watch all Lesson 3 videos Consider factors that affect a child's behavior and factors that support appropriate social-emotional development Consider the possible reasons for a behavior Consider effectiveness of past intervention Complete the What is My Perspective handout Consider the perspective of a child in your care esson 3 continued